-Tēnā koutou katoa – It is my pleasure to welcome you to the School of Physical Education, Sport and Exercise Sciences.
+Tēnā koutou katoa – My name is Chris Button and I am the Dean of the School of Physical Education, Sport and Exercise Sciences.
+It is my pleasure to welcome you to our School.
 Physical activity, sport and education is in our blood here at the School of Physical Education, Sport and Exercise Sciences so if you are also interested in these things then you’ve come to the right place!

 The School offers a broad range of subjects and study options, with the opportunity for research at postgraduate level culminating in a Masters or PhD.
 Our teaching staff are inspirational teachers with national and international reputations for scholarship, who deliver the latest knowledge, theories and methods in their lectures, tutorials, laboratories and course books.

 I wish incoming students well in their endeavours.
 Our future-focussed curriculum will supply you with the knowledge and practical skills to excel as graduates.
 I know that the School of Physical Education, Sport and Exercise Sciences will help students achieve their personal, intellectual and professional goals.
 We look forward to joining you in this exciting journey.

 Elaine Hargreaves, BSc(Hons)(Glasgow) PhD(Wales)

 History of the School

 The School of Physical Education opened in March 1948 with an intake of 30 students studying for a 3-year Diploma in Physical Education.
 Philip Ashton Smithells (PAS) was appointed first Director of the School in 1947.